 Japanese Mayo vs. American Mayo

-Compared to Japanese mayonnaise, American mayo tastes more bland, lacks of flavors and richness, and sort of bleh.
+Compared to Japanese mayonnaise, American mayo tastes bland, lacks flavors and richness, and sort of bleh.
 I now know why many people are not fond of using mayonnaise in recipes here in the U.S. while most of Japanese love their mayonnaise.

 For those of you who have a concern about using the raw eggs in the Caesar Salad recipe, I highly recommend using Japanese mayonnaise.
 And you might discover the love of Japanese mayonnaise and perhaps even be inspired to make Japanese Potato Salad and drizzle mayo on Okonomiyaki and Takoyaki.
-Okay, I am getting off topic so let me get back to Caesar Salad.

 If you are interested in Japanese mayo click here for more info!